 From the arrival of the Happy Meal to unusual dinner party centerpieces, the 1970s was an era filled with iconic food moments.
 Take a trip down memory lane with our guide to the best foodie launches, strangest recipes, and restaurant dishes that deserve a revival – and see how many you can remember.

-Click or scroll our gallery to discover the forgotten food favorites from the 1970s, counting down to the best of them all.
+Click or scroll through our gallery to discover the forgotten food favorites from the 1970s, counting down to the best of them all.

 We’ve based our ranking on the enduring popularity of each food item in its place of origin and beyond, and on the opinions of our well-traveled (and well-fed) team.
 This list is unavoidably subjective.